By Swami Nikhilananda

 Gadadhar was seven years old when his father died.
 This incident

 profoundly affected him.
-For the first time the boy realized that life on earth
+For the first time the boy realized that life

 was impermanent.
 Unobserved by others, he began to slip into the mango

-orchard or into one of the cremation grounds, and he spent hours absorbed
+orchard or into one of the cremation grounds, and he spent hours

 in his own thoughts.
 He also became more helpful to his mother in the

 discharge of her household duties.
-He gave more attention to reading and
+He gave more attention to reading

 hearing the religious stories recorded in the Puranas.
 And he became